LeonKattendick/linkedcare-demonstrator/README.md

 ## Development

-Run `npx lerna run dev` to start all three applications.
+Run `npm run dev` to start all three applications.
 The applications can be accessed under:

 - [Caregiver Dev](http://127.0.0.1:8080/)